department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits-new.md

 ##### Checking in on the status of your application?

-- It takes VA about 1 month to review your application.
+- We usually review claims within 30 days.
 - If we’ve asked for documents, please upload them through the [GI Bill site](https://gibill.custhelp.com/app/home).
 - You can’t make changes to your application.
 - Call 888-442-4551 if you have questions.